-We put on extra overnight checks when firework displays are likely to be held.
-Additional staff are often drafted in to help with the checks, at financial cost to the charity and disruption to work rotas.
-Even with these additional checks, staff know that there is often little they can do to reduce the distress and risk to Redwings residents.
-Extra forage is also made available to horses, also at a financial cost.
+We arrange extra overnight checks at times when firework displays are most likely to be held.
+Additional staff are often drafted in to help with these checks, which comes at a financial cost to the charity and disrupts routine work rotas.
+Even with these extra checks, staff know that there is often little they can do to reduce the distress and risk to Redwings' residents.
+Extra forage is also made available to horses to encourage them to stay settled, though this also comes at a cost.

-Letters are circulated to neighbours to our Norfolk sites in the run-up to Guy Fawkes, asking them to let us know of any planned fireworks displays.
+Letters are circulated to neighbours to our Norfolk sites in the run-up to Bonfire Night, asking them to let us know of any planned fireworks displays.
 Some neighbours are good at informing us of when and where they are going to be letting off fireworks, giving us a chance to move horses to fields further away.
 However, we are still often unaware of displays before they take place.

-We produce advice and guidance for other horse owners.
-Our Fireworks Checklist is available online and shared through horse owner events including our autumnal evening seminars.
+We also work to raise awareness of fireworks more generally, and produce advice and guidance for other horse owners.
+Our Fireworks Checklist is available online and promoted in the autumn through social media and other channels.

-Changing culture of firework use to avoid fear in practice
+Changing the culture of firework use

-Redwings welcomes any restrictions that will encourage responsible firework use that is mindful of the impact on equines.
-We would like to point out, however, that there is no evidence that any of the distress, injury and even death that fireworks have caused to our own horses are related to breach of regulations.
-In our opinion, tweaking existing regulations is unlikely to make a significant difference to the risk fireworks presents to horses though we encourage any research investigating the impact of fireworks on horses and evaluations of the potential impact of any changes to current fireworks regulations and enforcement.
+Redwings welcomes any restrictions that will encourage responsible firework use that is mindful of the impact they can have.
+It is important to note that there is no evidence that any of the distress, injury and even death that fireworks have caused to our own horses was related to breach of regulations.
+We feel that tweaking existing regulations is unlikely to make a significant difference to the risk fireworks presents to horses, and welcome more fundamental change such as the proposal to make training and licencing mandatory for anyone planning to use fireworks.

+Redwings also encourages any research further investigating the impact of fireworks on horses and evaluation of the potential impact of any changes to current fireworks regulations and enforcement.

 Reducing noise levels below the 120db maximum would be welcome, but no explosive device is conducive to good animal welfare.
 As one internet comment put it, "The loudest firework is always the one you're not expecting."
-Animals are never expecting fireworks; and loud from the human perspective is far louder for most animals.
+Animals are never expecting fireworks; and what is loud to the human ear is usually far louder for many animals.

-Exploring fireworks-related internet forums reveals much of the culture around fireworks, and makes it clear that many people are specifically looking for devices that are as loud as possible.
+Exploring fireworks-related internet forums reveals much of the culture around fireworks and makes it clear that many people are specifically looking for devices that are as loud as possible.
 Not only do comments indicate a lack of concern about the potential effects of loud fireworks, but some are actively looking to be anti-social.
-One firework supplier noted that the question "You got anything to piss my neighbours off?" is a question they hear "a thousand times" (www.fireworks-forum.org.uk/threads/loudest-firework-in-the-uk.25631/).
+One firework supplier noted that the question "You got anything to piss my neighbours off?" is a phrase they hear "a thousand times" (www.fireworks-forum.org.uk/threads/loudest-firework-in-the-uk.25631/).